rliu4439/EE106AProject/design.md

   - Easy to be influenced by noisy pixels comes from other stuffs that have the similar color  as our lane.
   - Hard to extract the outliers of lane based on the images with noises.
   - Waypoints might shift out of the lane which leads the race car run out of the track.
-  - Image processing should be in real-time.
+  - Image processing should be in real time.

 ### Method Design
   - We would use the filter based on HSV space to extract the line pixels from raw images